Catrin-baze/llama-merging/README.md

 - **2nd Place** in the **LLM Merging Competition** at **NeurIPS 2024 Challenge**
 - Presented our work in a thematic presentation at the event

-## How to Use This Repository

-(If you have code or other materials, include instructions here for others to set up or use your project.)

-## Acknowledgements

-This work was guided by my advisors **Prof. Jin Libiao** and **Prof. Tao Zhulin**.
-Their mentorship and support were invaluable throughout this competition.